 The best work I’ve ever done has been on a team.
 It’s simple: different viewpoints, different opinions, and different solutions typically yield better results.

 Fostering a safe and inclusive environment will build trust, and the best ideas usually show themselves when there is space to explore without judgment.
 Humility and communication go a long way, too.

 4. Keep an eye on the big picture

 It’s easy to get lost in the minutiae of the daily grind.
 But success isn’t necessarily found in how many deliverables your team pumped out during the week.
 Sometimes progress is made through process, and that can mean taking a step back.

-Remember: If the project is moving forward and your team is motivated and growing their skillsets—that’s a win in my book.
+Remember: If the project is moving forward and your team is motivated and growing their skillsets—that’s a win for everyone.